 Above the reef, you could drift across the mirror-smooth surface on a stand-up paddle board.
 Or spend a few hours learning to fish by hand with the local fisherman on a traditional Maldivian dhoni.
 If you're here from June to November, head for Hanifaru Bay.
 As you snorkel amongst the majestic schools of manta rays gliding by, you might be lucky and spot some whale sharks.
 Suggested stay: 4 nights.

-Expect to be swept off feet the moment you step onto the soft talcum powder sand.
-Small, private and serenely peaceful, you can walk around the whole of tiny Baros in a little over ten minutes.
-As you stroll, the loudest sound might be the resident turtles crossing the beach to reach the piercingly blue lagoon.
+Expect to be swept off your feet the moment you step onto the soft talcum powder sand.
+Small and serene, you can walk around the whole of tiny Baros in a little over ten minutes.
+As you stroll, the loudest sound might be the resident turtles crossing the beach to reach the lagoon.
 All this makes it easy to understand why Baros has earned a reputation for being one of the most intimate and romantic atolls.
-And, as one of the original Maldivian island retreats, it's a real take-your-breath-away finale to your getaway.

 Feeling like you need to balance all that peace and tranquillity with something more adventurous?
-Put on some scuba or snorkelling gear and dive into the nearby waters teeming with protected coral and jewel-like fish.
-Then as evening draws near, take your pick from nearby restaurants and dine al fresco under a white-sail canopy.
-Here is where mellow conviviality, Maldivian specialitites and the culinary flair of the chefs really shines.
+Put on some scuba or snorkelling gear and explore the waters teeming with protected coral and jewel-like fish.

-When it's time to leave, it's a wrench.
-But being just a swift 25-minute speedboat ride back to Male (day and night) makes Baros the ideal final stop on an unforgettable island-hopping adventure.
-Suggested stay 4 nights.
+It feels a bit of a wrench to leave.
+But being just a swift 25-minute seaplane ride back to Male makes Kandolhu the ideal final stop on an unforgettable island-hopping adventure.

 Direct flights to Male International Airport leave from Heathrow London, Edinburgh, Glasgow, Aberdeen, Manchester and Newcastle.
 Internal flights on domestic Maldivian airlines or the hotels’ private seaplanes then connect to the nearby islands of Faarufushi Maldives, Milaidhoo Island and Baros Maldives.
 Just remember that the luggage weight limit on the small seaplanes is often less than international flights, so pack thoughtfully.
 With the Maldives writing the rulebook for the ‘no news, no shoes’ experience, you’ll just need some designer swimwear and shades anyway.